lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

 We consider having a set of servers, where each server has its own state machine replica.
-When a new n
+When a new node wants to join the network, which can occur asynchronously and is therefore a dynamic process, it sends a request to a server set which is in charge of the node's most "proximate" cluster.
+As stated in `State machine replication` subsection, c
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjcwMTYwMzUsMjA2ODM1MzUyNiwtMTI3Nj
+eyJoaXN0b3J5IjpbNTcyNDYwMzMsMjA2ODM1MzUyNiwtMTI3Nj
 kyMzg4Myw2MzE2MjA1MDhdfQ==
 -->